 News

-An experimental vaccine for Marburg virus—a deadly cousin of the infectious agent that causes Ebola—can ... an adenovirus-vectored shot that expresses the Marburg virus (MARV) glycoprotein.
+An experimental vaccine for Marburg virus—a deadly cousin of the infectious agent that causes Ebola—can protect large animals from severe infections for up to a year with a single shot ...

 A deadly, Ebola-like virus called Marburg is currently causing an outbreak in Rwanda.
 The country declared an outbreak of Marburg virus disease on Sept.
 27 and has reported 58 confirmed cases and ...